dcoates83/Azure-Sky-Ragdolls/_posts/2021-12-30-2022-litter-2-queen-amethys-and-king-tzar.md

 ---
 layout: post
-title: 2022 Summer Litter Queen Amethys and King Tzar (1 AVAILABLE)
+title: 2022  Late Summer Litter Queen Amethys and King Tzar (1 chocolate bicolor AVAILABLE)
 color: " Seal, Lilac, Chocolate Mitted and Bicolor kittens"
 expected: Late June
 thumbnail: /assets/img/uploads/img_0274.jpg
 reserved: All reserved except for 1 chocolate mitted male; Naoki
 ---
-These kittens will be exceptionally friendly as in past litters with this cross and will be a mix of Seal (mostly), Lilac and Chocolate Bicolor and Mitted kittens.
+Naoki, an extremely friendly chocolate bicolor male kitten is looking for his forever home.
+Equally good as a lap cat or an an adventure cat, this kittens personality and confidence mean he would be a great cat for kids and dogs OR just a one person cuddler.

 Amethys is our Lilac Bicolor sweetness and light.
 She is a loving, snuggly kind of cat and takes very good care of her kittens; never wanting to wean them.